-- Cleaning and Disinfecting Increased daily and weekly procedures. - Hourly cleaning of restrooms, - Ongoing and nightly cleaning of desks, lockers, handles and other surfaces that may be touched. - Product sprayed Buckeye Eco® One-Step Disinfectant/Deodorizer/Cleaner E22. - -Products will be inventoried and restocked by maintenance supervisor. - Common Spaces Increased cleaning protocols, staggered use of gym and other populated areas. - Modified Building Layouts Adjusted student passing time in hallways. - Hand Hygiene Students will be required to wash hands or use sanitizer when entering a classroom, during lunch, in bathrooms, and after recess, gym or movement in the halls.
-Frequent and often!
-Signs posted requiring 20 seconds. - ❖ Lunch will be in the classrooms.
+- Cleaning and Disinfecting Increased daily and weekly procedures. - Hourly cleaning of restrooms, - Ongoing and nightly cleaning of desks, lockers, handles and other surfaces that may be touched. - Product sprayed Buckeye Eco® One-Step Disinfectant/Deodorizer/Cleaner E22 - Common Spaces Increased cleaning protocols, staggered use of gym and other populated areas. - ❖ Modified Building Layouts Adjusted student passing time in hallways. - Hand Hygiene Students will be required to wash hands or use sanitizer when entering a classroom, during lunch, in bathrooms, and after recess, gym or movement in the halls.
+Frequent and often! - ❖ Lunch will be in the classrooms.
 Hot lunch/milks will be served and delivered to the classrooms.
-Cold lunches should be sent in disposable containers (brown paper bags). - Isolation Timely departure from school of students and staff who are displaying symptoms.
-If a student is not picked up within an hour, we will contact the police non-emergency number. - ❖ Isolation Room If Trinity feels a student needs to be sent home, the student will be isolated with adult supervision.
-Staff members will also be isolated if symptoms.
-The room will be cleaned and left unused for 24hours.
+Cold lunches should be sent in disposable containers (brown paper bags). - ❖ Isolation Timely departure from school of students and staff who are displaying symptoms.
+If student is not picked up within an hour, we will contact Racine Health Dept or call 911. - ❖ Isolation Room If Trinity feels student needs to be sent home, student will be isolated with adult supervision.